mbr-phys/higgs-proj/README.md

 - [x] sorted leptonics
 - [x] Add LO B Mixing
-- [x] Add general B mixing from Crivellin - problematic near mH+ ~ mt(mt) in loop functions
+- [x] Add general B mixing from Crivellin
 - [x] Add `R(D)`, `R(D*)`
-- [x] Look into resolving Bsgamma SM value - _modified in flavio's files to make it possible, still much higher fits than previously though_
+- [x] Look into resolving Bsgamma SM value - _modified in flavio's files to make it possible, still much higher fits than previously though -- agrees with new results from Steinhauser_
 - [x] Add tree level semileptonics to fit - _same WCs as other tree levels so pretty simple_
 - [x] `RK` and `RK*` need added, uses same WCs as `Bsmumu` so simple enough
 - [x] C7,8 contributions from Crivellin to `RK`, `RK*`, and `bsgamma`
-- [x] Conclude from heatmap results for CKM modification - _might come back to this, but happy with conclusions that modification is negligible, see ckm_notes.tex_
+- [x] Conclude from heatmap results for CKM modification
 - [ ] Fit in wrong sign limit
 - [ ] Is there a reason `R(D)` and `R(D*)` are fitting simultaneously fine?
 They historically do not
 - [ ] Does the likelihood function change if observables are correlated or not?